googleapis/cloud-trace-nodejs/doc/plugin-guide.md

 function patchModuleRoot4x(expressModule, traceApi) {
   // Patch expressModule using the traceApi object here.
   // expressModule is the object retrieved with require('express').
-  // traceApi exposes methods to facilitate tracing, and is documented in detail
+  // traceApi exposes methods to facilitate tracing, and is the same as the
-  // in the "Custom Tracing API" section above.
-  //
+  // object returned by a call to require('@google/cloud-trace').start().
 }

 function patchModuleRoot3x(expressModule, traceApi) {